 3. Even Heating

-As we said earlier, both Teflon and ceramic(coated) cookware are made with Aluminum base which is an excellent conductor of heat.
+As I said earlier, both Teflon and ceramic(coated) cookware are made with Aluminum base which is an excellent conductor of heat.
 So in terms of Even Heating, both are equally valuable.

 4. Teflon is Non-stick

 This is the most common reason why people choose Teflon cookware.
 As we all know, Teflon has a very low coefficient of friction, which means food does not stick to it.
 This makes it very easy to clean.

 Ceramic is also non-stick but not Teflon.
 You may need to use oil or butter while cooking with ceramic cookware.

 5. Easy to Clean

 As I mentioned above, Teflon is non-stick and this makes it very easy to clean.
 You can simply wipe it with a damp cloth or wash it in the dishwasher.

 Teflon cookware is very light in weight and this makes it easy to handle and move around.

 Unlike Carbon Steel or Aluminum, Teflon is non-reactive.
 This means it will not react with food and change the taste or color of food.